nickhuber/website/content/blog/project-management-history.rst

 co-worker and things grew slowly.
 We added a few new developers and some sales people and things started to pick up steam.
 At this point in time we started to change our focus into what the industry would start to coin "SD-WAN".
-We all of a sudden had a big feature on our hands, one that we would call "Private WAN".
-In essence, Private WAN is a way to have have a secure, private connection using public internet connections to specific other sites as well as highly-available gateways that are able to be geographically diverse.
+We all of a sudden had a big feature on our hands.
 A long time was spent planning this feature and during development problems were found and things had to be changed.
 Things had to be changed multiple times.

 .. class:: aside
 .. [#]

-    In 2020, we are still redoing parts of the original implementation.
+    In 2020, we are still modifying parts of the original implementation.

-We eventually did release private WAN, and it has gotten more use than any other feature outside of the core component, link aggregation.
+We eventually did release our SD-WAN implementation, and it has gotten more use than any other feature outside of the core component, link aggregation.
 What it ended up being released as differed quite a bit from the original plan and much time would have be spent fixing up some assumptions that were made in the original plan [#]_.
 No other feature single-handedly added as much technical debt into our product.
 From this point on, nearly every feature had a significantly increased complexity with much less certainty in how it should be implemented when brought forward by the people in charge of the business.
 I consider this to be first turning point of how we managed our project.

 .. class:: aside

-    I don't remember if this was before or after the private WAN feature, but even it was before we weren't properly following it at that point in time.
+    I don't remember if this was before or after the initial pivot into full SD-WAN features, but even it was before we weren't properly following it at that point in time.

 We went to a seminar about using scrum for project management where we played with all the stereotypical things like sticky notes in swim lanes and assigning